igwgames/nes-starter-kit/guide/section_2/adding_enemies.md

 Let's start off strong - right now, the game has two slime sprites that you can add to your levels.
 To start, let's open `graphics/sprites.chr` in NES Screen Tool.
 (Load up `graphics/palettes/main_sprite.pal` from the Palettes menu too!)
 In addition to your slime sprites, there should be another sprite that looks like a dumb smiley face.
-(Graphic courtesy the author, hence it looking silly!)
+(Graphic courtesy the tutorial author, hence it looking silly!)

 ![were gonna add a smiley](../images/add_a_smiley.png)